Divyam-sys/Hospital_Chatbot/README.md

 # Hospital_Chatbot
 This is my project submission for devlabs final task.

+This project is highly inspired by freecodecamp video about Langgraph:- https://youtu.be/jGg_1h0qzaM?si=4NghvxAW8JtDqTDf

 This project is implementation of AI Chatbot as a real life assistant of a hospital named AMINITY.

 This AI chatbot uses langgraph and has a basic RE-ACT type graph.